Paschou-Lab/ReAct/README.md

 rs1.179	1	85383	1	2	2000	2000	0.755939	0.045727	9.4317e-10
 rs1.890	1	453661	2	1	2000	2000	1.312954	0.045357	1.9365e-09
 ```
-Note that in the toy input, SNP rs1.1-rs1.1000 are all predefined causal SNPs with r = 1.2 (Please see read me of our Simulator).
+Note that in the toy input, SNP rs1.1-rs1.1000 are all predefined causal SNPs with r = 1.2 (Please see readme of our Simulator for more details), so all of the top SNPs here are ture positive. _Note that in our manuscript we reported results based on an average out of 10 iterarions, but for any single experiment the trend should be comparable.
+You can further verify power and type I error rate under different conditions using the simulator we provided, and compare with METAL or ASSET._

 ## To run MetaAnalysis
 To run MetaAnalysis, go into the directory where the excutable locates and do: